postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/using-grpc-request.md

 ## Creating a new request

-You can create a new gRPC request by clicking on the **New** button in the left sidebar which brings up the ‘Create new’ modal.
+Create a new gRPC request by selecting the **New** button in the left sidebar which brings up the ‘Create new’ modal.
 Select gRPC request from the list to open a blank **gRPC request** in a new tab.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/using-grpc-request/new-modal.jpeg" alt="Create new element in Postman">

 ## Adding details

-Before invoking a request, there are a few things you must account for; all the requests should have a server URL, a service definition and a selected method in order to be invoked.
+Requests need a server URL, a service definition and a selected method in order to be invoked.
 Additionally, based on the API requirements, you may have to pass message payloads, metadata and authorization details along with it.
 You may also have to configure TLS and additional certificates based on the requirements.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/using-grpc-request/request-details.jpeg" alt="Adding details">

 ### Adding server URL

 The server URL specifies the endpoint where the gRPC services are hosted.
 You can make calls to this endpoint to test the services.
-Server URL for gRPC APIs usually start with `grpc://`.
+Server URLs for gRPC APIs typically start with `grpc://`.

 ### Adding service definition